cluetec/ngcx-tree/README.md

 Contributions and improvement suggestions are always welcome!

-##Samples
+## Samples

+You can run Storybook and see the samples there.

+1. `npm run build`
-For samples see the storybook stories. run `npm run storybook` to see the samples.
+2. `npm run storybook`